info-201a-sp22/final-project-mctisy/README.md

 - Is there a relationship between specific parts of the world and COVID-19 deaths?

-- When were the 3 days with the most new cases?
+- When are variants most likely to occur?

-- After the first COVID-19 outbreak, when did the daily new cases start to reduce?
+- After the each COVID-19 outbreak, when did the daily new cases start to reduce and rebound?

-- Is the timing of COVID-19 outbreaks related to the seasons of the year?
+- Is the timing of COVID-19 outbreaks related to the seasons and times of the year?

-- How is the time required to quell COVID-19 outbreaks different across the globe?
+- Which countries did the best in preventing COVID-19 in the past, what was the pattern and what can we learn from it?

 ### The dataset we are using